giellalt/lang-smn/smn.md

 *These were the set types.*

 * * *

-<small>This (part of) documentation was generated from [../src/cg3/introdisambiguation.cg3](http://github.com/giellalt/lang-smn/blob/main/../src/cg3/introdisambiguation.cg3)</small>#Inari Saami compounding
+<small>This (part of) documentation was generated from [src/cg3/introdisambiguation.cg3](https://github.com/giellalt/lang-smn/blob/main/src/cg3/introdisambiguation.cg3)</small>

+---

+#Inari Saami compounding

 LEXICON Rhash - adding lower # and pointing at R